GandhiCloudLab/envizi-data-loading-temp/readme.md

 <img src="images/01-group2.png">

-3. Fill in details as below.
+3. Fill in the details as below.

 - Group Type :  `Classification`
 - Belongs To : The Org name of the account.
 Here `Demo Corp D1`